Cognitive Behaviour Therapies (CBT) Work

 Social Anxiety Disorder, Panic Disorder, and Generalized Anxiety Disorder respond well to treatment with CBT.

-Depression is the most prevalent mental health issue in Canada and will likely be the most costly health issue of all by 2020, due to lost productivity and treatment costs.
-Fortunately, Depression responds well to treatment with a combination of CBT, possibly medications, and lifestyle changes including increased activity levels and training in mindfulness.
+Depression is the most prevalent mental health issue in Canada and will likely be the most costly health issue of all soon, due to lost productivity and treatment costs.
+Fortunately, Depression responds well to treatment with a combination of CBT, medications and lifestyle changes including increased activity levels and training in mindfulness.

 CBT for Obsessive Compulsive Disorder (OCD)

 OCD is a serious condition that interferes with clients’ ability to have a normal personal and professional life and can cause tremendous distress.
 When diagnosed, clients are generally eager for treatment because of this disruption.
-Once clients improve, some degree of ongoing therapy is usually required to keep the disorder in check.
+Once clients improve, some degree of ongoing therapy may be required to keep the disorder in check.

 The causes of OCD explained: